PyPSA/247-cfe/README.md

 ### Data

 The folder `data` should contain PyPSA networks exported from [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) built with `myopic` setting to get brownfield networks for 2025/2030.
-To get started, you can download these sample networks: [pypsa-eur-sec-2025/2030](https://tubcloud.tu-berlin.de/s/YRbQZiygNeXJ5on).
+To get started, you can use sample networks from the `input` folder.

 Parallel to the repository you should also clone the [technology-data](https://github.com/PyPSA/technology-data) repository.